simpart/c-try/README.md

 # c-kai
-c lang util macro.<br>
-simple header files for enable try-catch at c lang.
+simple header files for enable try-catch in c lang.<br>
+and it also has utility macros.<br>
+you can use it right away with include a header file(ckai.h).

 # usage